rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### Proximity

-**In plain words:** being close means only a small share of the list is wrong.
+**In plain words:** A list is close to a valid one when only a small share of its entries are wrong, and far from it when many are.

 **Precisely:** A word is $$\delta$$-close to the [Reed-Solomon code](#reed-solomon-code) if some codeword differs from it in at most a $$\delta$$ fraction of positions, and $$\delta$$-far otherwise.
 FRI tests closeness, not equality.